kermitt2/article_dataset_builder/Readme.md

   --metadata METADATA   path to the CORD-19 CSV metadata file
 ```

 For example:

 ```
 python3 check_cord19_coverage.py --metadata cord-19/2021-03-22/metadata.csv --documents cord-19/2021-03-22/ --config my_config.json
 ```

+The path for `--documents` is the path where the folder `document_parses` is located.

 ## Troubleshooting with imagemagick